Fujiko Mine: Actresses

 Miyuki Sawashiro has been Fujiko's voice actress since 2011.

 Fujiko Mine was first voiced by Eiko Masuyama in both versions of the 1969 pilot film for the first anime.
 Although Yukiko Nikaido was given the role when the first anime was actually produced (1971–72), Masuyama would return to voice Fujiko for the second anime (1977–78) and continue to do so until her retirement in 2010, with one exception.
 Due to budget concerns, TMS decided not to employ the regular voice cast for the 1987 original video animation The Fuma Conspiracy, with Fujiko voiced by Mami Koyama.
-The 2011 TV special Blood Seal – Eternal Mermaid marked the first appearance of Miyuki Sawashiro as the character and she continues to voice Fujiko Mine to this day.
+The 2011 TV special Blood Seal of the Eternal Mermaid marked the first appearance of Miyuki Sawashiro as the character and she continues to voice Fujiko Mine to this day.
 Masuyama did return to the role once more for the 2012 Lupin Family Lineup short original video animation.

-Due to a lack of localization credits on any known prints, Fujiko's English voice actress in the 1979 Toho dub of Lupin the 3rd: The Mystery of Mamo, where the character's name was changed to "Margo", remains unknown.
+Due to a lack of localization credits on any known prints, Fujiko's English voice actress in the 1979 Toho dub of The Mystery of Mamo, where the character's name was changed to "Margo", remains unknown.
 Other voice actors include Edie Mirman (1992-5, Streamline), Michele Seidman (1995, AnimEigo).
 Toni Barry (1996, Manga UK), and Dorothy Fahn (2000, Animaze/Manga).
 Meredith McCoy voiced the character for Funimation Entertainment's dubs of several TV specials and theatrical films between 2002 and 2005.

-Michelle Ruff voiced Fujiko in the Phuuz dub for Pioneer/Geneon's release of the second anime between 2003 and 2006, before reprising the role for Funimation's 2013 dub of The Woman Called Fujiko Mine, and Discotek Media's dubs of the fifth and sixth anime.
+Michelle Ruff voiced Fujiko in the Phuuz dub for Pioneer/Geneon's release of the second anime between 2003 and 2006, before reprising the role for Funimation's 2013 dub of The Woman Called Fujiko Mine, and Discotek Media's dubs of the fifth, sixth anime and seventh anime.
 Cristina Vee voiced Fujiko in the Bang Zoom!
 Entertainment dub for Discotek's 2015 release of the Jigen's Gravestone film, and reprised her role for their 2018 dub of Goemon Ishikawa's Spray of Blood and 2020 dub of Fujiko Mine's Lie.

 In the realm of live-action, Fujiko is portrayed by Eiko Ezaki in the 1974 film and by Meisa Kuroki in the 2014 film.
 In the 2015 musical adaptation of Lupin III performed by the Takarazuka Revue, Fujiko was portrayed by Seshiro Daigo.